 To engage the University community in meaningful international experiences which foster an appreciation and awareness of diverse cultures, people, and ideas.

-A summary of the Padnos International Center's strategic goals and objectives for 2008-2016.
+A summary of the Padnos International Center's strategic goals and objectives:

 Detailed information on GVSU's open study abroad policy and affiliate study abroad providers.